SAP-archive/cloud-s4ext/_troubleshooting/troubleshooting-misc.md

 | YaST (in VirtualBox)                | [Week 1 - Unit 6 - 3.1 Configure Internet Proxy]({{base_path}}/week-1/unit-6/#configure-internet-proxy)         | Client OS (openSUSE Linux VM) |
 | Firefox (in VirtualBox)             | [Week 1 - Unit 6 - 3.2 Test Internet Connection]({{base_path}}/week-1/unit-6/#test-internet-connection)         | Client OS (openSUSE Linux VM) |
 | SAP Cloud Connector (on VirtualBox) | [Week 2 - Unit 3 - 2.1 Set up Initial Configuration]({{base_path}}/week-2/unit-3/#set-up-initial-configuration) | Client OS (openSUSE Linux VM) |

+## TRBL 4: Fiori Configuration Cockpit - Cannot select tab _Roles_ when editing Content

+**Symptom:** In the Fiori Configuration Cockpit UI while editing Catalog content you want to navigate to another tab like _Apps_ or _Roles_ by using the mouse button.
+Due to a pending bug on control level the tab does not get selected via mouse button click.

+**Workaround:** Use keyboard buttons instead.
+First click the **Roles** tab so that it gets the keyboard focus (highligted with a dotted rectangle).
+Or move the focus to the next tab via **left arrow key**.
+Press the **Return** keyboard button to select the tab.
+You can now enter data in the _Assigned Roles_ input form.